 Without a song or a dance what are we

 For giving it to me

-Thank ABBA For The Music, for its flaws, was a surprisingly big hit in the UK – peaking at #4 but spending several months in the top 40.
+Thank ABBA For The Music, for its flaws, was a surprisingly big hit in the UK, peaking at #4 and spending several months in the top 40.
 It was indicative of something much bigger though; ABBA experienced a huge resurgence thanks to the popularity of Mamma Mia!
 It was an early example of a phenomenon that’s become a little more commonplace in pop music, where acts are nostalgically re-evaluated, and their music finds a new audience – occasionally accompanied by some long-deserved critical acclaim.
-1999 was ABBA’s year and such was the extent of their revived popularity that they were awarded the very highest accolade possible – ABBAmania, an ITV tribute show that saw several of the acts from Thank ABBA For The Music return to pick off a few more cherished classics.
+1999 was ABBA’s year and such was the extent of their revived popularity that they were awarded the very highest accolade possible: ABBAmania, an ITV tribute show that saw several of the acts from Thank ABBA For The Music return to pick off a few more cherished classics.